Underwater Robotics Workshop for Students (Grades 5-12), Teachers & Parents

 The workshop will introduce participants to the MATE Center’s ROV program and explain how students can participate in the annual ROV contest held each spring.
-Students and adults will have the opportunity to design, build, and test their own ROV using simple, affordable materials.
+Students and adults will also have the opportunity to design, build, and test their own ROV using simple, affordable materials.

-For more information on the Underwater Robotics Workshop and MATE Center ROV Contest, contact workshop instructor Kim Swan at (831) 204-0098, or email@example.com.
+For more information on the Underwater Robotics Workshop and MATE Center ROV Contest, contact workshop instructor Kim Swan at (831) 402-9014 or firstname.lastname@example.org.

 Join our Educator Mailing List to be notified when new educator workshops become available.
 Complete this form, or call us at (831) 459-3800.